Pyrgadikia

 Pyrgadikia (Πυργαδίκια) is a Greek village in the Chalkidiki peninsula.
-It is located in the south-east part of Chalkidiki (approximately 110 km south-east of Thessaloniki), built on the coast of Siggitikos bay (part of Aegean sea).
+It is located in the south-eastern part of Chalkidiki (approximately 110 km south-east of Thessaloniki), built on the coast of Siggitikos Bay (part of the Aegean Sea).
 It is part of the Aristotelis municipality and the Panagia municipal unit.
-The population of the village is 320 residents according to 2011 census.
-The central church of the village is dedicated to Panagia and celebrated every year on the eight of September.
+The central church of the village is dedicated to Panagia and celebrated every year on the eighth of September.